 For more information please visit TrustedData.co.nz (external link)

 You can download A Path to Social Licence: Guidelines for Trusted Data Use, and let us know what you think, here. (external link)

-The Guidelines include eight key questions for organisations across the public and private sectors to answer.
+The Guidelines include eight key questions for organisations to answer.
 These questions and answers help people decide whether there is enough Value, Protection and Choice for them to feel comfortable with the data use.

 Comfort around data use is situation specific.
 Organisations, particularly when the data use is novel or affects vulnerable people, must set out to build social licence to proceed.
 This may involve a process of engagement to build social licence.
 This goes wider than those asked to provide data.
 It must also involve the wider community.

 How personal data is used is not always clear to New Zealanders.
 This is particularly important for any sensitive data, such as information about health, disabilities or ethnicity.
 Where an organisation wishes to use data for something particularly novel or in a way that will affect vulnerable people, they may also need to engage with the wider community to build social licence.